 Instead, be honest and explain that you don’t know the answer.
 In addition, offer some ways in which you would go about finding it out if you ever had to.
 This shows willingness to learn and ingenuity.

 At the end of the interview, thank those involved for their time and ask about next steps before leaving with a smile on your face.
-If the interviewer(s) says they will get back to you, probe for an approximate timescale and then double check they have all of your correct contact details.
+Communication will usually be via your agency.

 Enquiring about next steps shows you are keen and helps you better manage your own expectations, instead of sitting by the phone.

 There’s nothing stopping you sending a polite follow-up email to your agency (that's us!) the next morning to reiterate how interested you are in the role and working for the company.
 If you've any additional information that you remembered after the interview, you can pass this on now, and your consultant will try to get this information across to the client.